Eschatologue/CM_wiki/docs/class/druid/star.md

 Any creature remaining in the Sphere must make a :d20-save: Constitution saving throw against your Spell Save DC.
 On a failed save, the creature takes Radiant damage and has the Blinded condition until the end of your next turn.
 On a successful save, the creature only takes half damage.
 To determine the damage, roll a number of d10s equal to your Wisdom modifier and add them together.

-Once you use this feature, you can't use it again until you finish a Long Rest, or you can expend a level 5+ spell slot to regain your use of it (no action required).
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**, or you can expend a level 5+ spell slot to regain your use of it (no action required).

 ###### :material-book-arrow-up: Updated by *Eschatologue*